NOW ENROLLING SUMMER CAMP 2016

 The F.U.S.E.
 Program Curriculum

-As is the philosophy of F.U.S.E,. we have uniquely combined the philosophy and theories of Relationship Development Intervention by Steve Gustein, Social Thinking by Michelle Garcia Winner and Tools of the Mind.
+As is the philosophy of F.U.S.E,. we have uniquely combined the philosophy and theories of Relationship Development Intervention by Steve Gustein, Social Thinking by Michelle Garcia Winner and Zones of Regulation.
 For your convenience, here are links to learn more about each program:

 Relationship Development Intervention (RDI): (www.rdiconnect.com)

 Dr. Steven Gutstein is the creator of the RDI (Relationship Development Intervention) program.
 The program focuses on the following areas of social development.

 Dramatic improvement in meaningful communication

 Ability to adapt easily and “go with the flow”